microsoft/CromwellOnAzure/docs/contributing.md

 This includes things like
 - Keeping one newline between end braces `}`
 - Using `var` instead of explicitly typed variables
-- Keeping our `using` statements in alphabetical order
+- Keeping our `using` statements in alphabetical order (can be fixed by running Code Cleanup in Visual Studio)
 - Cleaning up unused variables
 - Making full use of modern C# conventions such as omitting type name or using object initalizer for the [`new` keyword](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/new-operator#constructor-invocation) and using modern operators such as [is](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/is) (ex: `vnetAndSubnet is not null` instead of `vnetAndSubnet != null`)
 - Using [Asynchronous Programming](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/) to effectively allocate resources and block as little as possible.